Updated - February 16, 2025 - Copyright - Ralph Gibson - 2014

 4.

-The stand-alone Arduino ramp controller was built into a small two part box purchased at Amazon,
+The stand-alone Arduino ramp controller, was built into a small 4.53” x 3.54” x 2.17” two part box

-with box dimensions as 4.53” x 3.54” x 2.17”.
-The box design was set up so only the top of the box
+purchased at Amazon.
+The box design was set up so only the top of the box needs to be milled to

-needs to be milled to mount the various parts.
-The back of the lid was milled for an SPST power
+mount the various parts.
+The back of the lid was milled for an SPST power switch, and a DB9 Female

-switch, and a DB9 Female connector.
-The nine pin connector brings +5VDC, ground, and an external
+connector.
+The nine pin connector brings +5VDC, ground, and an optional PWM signal in, and

-PWM signal in, and outputs OUT_HIGH and OUT_LOW digital signals to drive a stepper motor driver
+outputs OUT_HIGH and OUT_LOW digital signals to drive a stepper motor driver module clock input.

 Included above is a link to the .zip archive holding the Arduino-Nano sketch file used in the design.